 Green Jobs

-These jobs are invaluable as we continue to witness harmful consequences for our climate.
+Transitioning to a net-zero economy provides exciting opportunities for the workforce.
 We commissioned a green jobs report in 2019 identifying a just transition to the green economy that prevents individuals from being left behind.
-A major finding of the report, noted in its summary, was that 15,000 jobs per year are possible by 2030 in the green economy.
+A major finding of the report was that 15,000 new jobs per year are possible by 2030 in the green economy.
+Read the report here.

 Nova Scotia Clean Energy Deep Canvassing Project